JeffHing/angular-test-context/README.md

 ## Features

+* Compatible with Angular 1.2.x and beyond.
+* Can be used in other testing frameworks besides Jasmine and Mocha.
 * Compatible with CommonJS, AMD, and non-module build environments.
-* Can be used in other testing frameworks besides Jasmine and Mocha.

 ## Installation